A Woman Under the Influence: Development

 John Cassavetes was inspired to write A Woman Under the Influence when his wife Gena Rowlands expressed a desire to appear in a play about the difficulties faced by contemporary women.
 His completed script was so intense and emotional that she knew she would be unable to perform it eight times a week, so he decided to adapt it for the screen.
+Real household recordings of the Cassavetes-Rowlands family were one source of inspiration for script dialogue.
 When he tried to raise funding for the film, Cassavetes was told that "No one wants to see a crazy, middle-aged dame."
-Lacking studio financing, he mortgaged his house and borrowed money from family and friends, one of whom was Peter Falk, who liked the screenplay so much that he invested $500,000 in the project.
+Lacking studio financing, he mortgaged his house and borrowed money from family and friends, one of whom was Peter Falk, who liked the screenplay so much that he turned down a role in The Day of the Dolphin and invested $500,000 in the project.

-The crew consisted of professionals and students from the American Film Institute, where Cassavetes was serving as the first "filmmaker in residence" at their Center for Advanced Film Studies.
+At the start, the crew consisted mainly of professionals and students from the American Film Institute, where Cassavetes was serving as the first "filmmaker in residence" at their Center for Advanced Film Studies.
+Cassavetes enlisted non-professional actors to play some roles, including many of his own family members.
 Working with a limited budget forced him to shoot scenes in a real house near Hollywood Boulevard, and Rowlands was responsible for her own hairstyling and makeup.
-Filming took place in 65 days over twelve weeks.
-Cassavetes prioritized the authenticity of the performances, and the actors would generally stay in character on set and would not plan their interactions with each other before shooting.
-An initial cut of the movie was 3 hours and 50 minutes long, which was then cut down to a 155 minute edit and then the final 147 minute runtime.
+Despite lacking funds for film stock before shooting, production proceeded after 10,000 (2 hours) feet of film mysteriously appeared the night before filming, with one legend claiming that it was stolen from a porno house.